-After losing his job, Dougal sought advice from the local Citizens Advice bureau, which helped the couple to claim around £1,000 a month in benefits.
+After losing his job, Dougal sought advice from the local Citizens Advice, which helped the couple to claim around £1,000 a month in benefits.
 This income helped but it was not enough to cover all their outgoings and they had to supplement it with Dougal’s redundancy pay and pension.

 Eventually Dougal’s redundancy pay and pension had completely run out.

 “We were in a very big mess,” he says.
 “Unable to meet nearly all our bills, including the rent.”
 This took its toll on Dougal.
 “I’m a master mariner,” he explains, “I’d worked all my life in the Merchant Navy and then on shore in the office.
 This was the first time I’d been unemployed.
 To suddenly find that I couldn’t meet my commitments and put food on the table - it was very, very depressing.”

 Dougal was advised by the Merchant Navy Board to seek out a grant from a charitable fund.
 After typing ‘grants’ into Google, he found the Turn2us website.